MatrosMartz/prtcl/core/docs/readonly-clone.md

 Its use is intended for cases such as `Map` and `Set` objects, which modify their data through methods, that lack a native way to create a read-only copy.

-Its symbol is located inside the Prtcl object:
+It receives as a single argument the cloning mode hint, which can have the following values: _shallow_, _deep_, or _default_.

 ## Overview

 ### Symbol

-This interface defines how to implement the method:
+Its symbol is located inside the Prtcl object:

 ```typescript
 import { Prtcl } from "prtcl";